In the Buddhist tradition, it is said that every woman is a Dakini.

-Dakini is a liberator, a quide, a defender and a guardian.
-She is a meditative deity in Vayrayana, in high tantras.
+Dakini is a liberator, a guide, a defender, and a guardian.
+She is a meditative deity in Vajrayana, in high tantras.
 The laughter of Dakini dissolves foolishness, ignorance, remorse, and suffering.

 Worldly and Wisdom Dakinis

-Although the dakinis is a spiritual beings, living on subtle worlds, but it is said that there are also incarnate dakinis – these are spiritual practitioners who have achieved great realization.
+Although the dakinis are spiritual beings, living on subtle worlds, but it is said that there are also incarnate dakinis – these are spiritual practitioners who have achieved great realization.

 Where can you find more about this?

-To find out more about dakinis, you can read more on Reynolds’s website at www.vajranatha.com.
-It was a great pleasure to me this lama, a spiritual practitioner with a great realisation, and organize his workshops in Lithuania, where gave teachings and sadhanas of some dakinis, as Vayrayogini, Kurukulla, Simkhamukha.
+To find out more about Dakinies, you can read more on Reynolds’s website at vajranatha.com.
+It was a great pleasure to me to meet this lama, an amazing spiritual practitioner with a great realization, and organize his workshops in Lithuania, where he gave teachings and sadhanas of some Dakinis, as Vayrayogini, Kurukulla, Simkhamukha.